Dillon Dubé: Junior career

+Professional career

-After participating at training camp, Dubé made the Flames opening night roster for the 2018–19 season.
+Dubé was selected by the Calgary Flames of the National Hockey League (NHL) 56th overall in the 2016 NHL entry draft.
+On March 24, 2017, he signed a three-year, entry-level contract with the Flames.
+After an early elimination in the 2018 playoffs, Dubé was assigned to the Calgary Flames American Hockey League (AHL) affiliate, the Stockton Heat.
+After participating in the Flames training camp, Dubé made the team's opening night roster for the 2018–19 season.
 He made his NHL debut on October 3, 2018, in a 5–2 loss to the Vancouver Canucks.
 On November 7, the Flames placed Dubé on injured reserve to recover from an upper body injury he suffered on November 3.
-Dubé returned to the Flames lineup on November 17 to play against the Edmonton Oilers, and he scored his first NHL goal on November 21, in a 6–3 win over the Winnipeg Jets.
-Dubé was re-assigned to the Flames AHL affiliate, the Stockton Heat on November 29, but he was recalled a month later on December 29 after playing in eight games and recording eight points.
-Dubé scored the game-winning goal in the Flames 4–0 win over the Winnipeg Jets in the 2020 Stanley Cup Qualifiers.
+Dubé returned to the Flames lineup on November 17, to play against the Edmonton Oilers, and he scored his first NHL goal on November 21, in a 6–3 win over the Winnipeg Jets.
+Dubé was re-assigned to the Stockton Heat on November 29, but he was recalled a month later on December 29, after playing in eight games and recording eight points.
+Dubé scored the game-winning goal in the Flames 4–0 win over the Winnipeg Jets in the 2020 Stanley Cup qualifiers.

 On August 26, 2021, Dubé signed a three-year, $6.9 million contract with the Flames.

+On January 21, 2024, the Flames announced that Dubé would begin an indefinite leave from the team, citing his mental health and saying that he was "under the care of health professionals".
+On January 30, Dubé was charged with sexual assault after a 2018 alleged assault in London, Ontario.
+The team released a statement saying that they "had no knowledge of pending charges at the time Dillon's request for a leave of absence was granted."
+On February 5, the London Police Service announced that Dubé had been charged with one count of sexual assault.
+On July 24, 2025, Dubé was found not guilty of sexual assault after he was acquitted following the judge declaring that the evidence was not credible or reliable.

+A restricted free agent at the end of his contract in 2024, he did not receive a qualifying offer from the Flames and became an unrestricted free agent.
+On July 1, 2024, Dubé signed a one-year contract with HC Dinamo Minsk of the Kontinental Hockey League.

+On September 11, 2025, the NHL announced Dubé would be eligible to sign a contract on October 15, and would be eligible to return to play on December 1.

 International play

 Dubé won a silver medal with Team Canada's under-20 team for the 2017 World Junior Championships.
-Dubé was later selected to Captain Team Canada's under-20 team for the 2018 World Junior Championships in Buffalo, New York, winning gold.
+Dubé was later selected to captain Team Canada's under-20 team for the 2018 World Junior Championships in Buffalo, New York, winning gold.